 vr konzert

 After launching the app, I’m asked for a phone number or email: while I’m not a fan of giving out private data at all, hey, you have to make sacrifices for science!
 Whatever they want with my email in VR, but oh well.

 Similar to VARK, I can craft a character including different outfits at the beginning.
-Likewise, I find myself in a virtual hall before the actual concert.
+Likewise, I find myself in front row a virtual hall before the actual concert.
 There are announcements for new VR concerts in addition to a small art installation.
 Via a portal, I can “beam” myself into the Tool VIP Lounge, with a virtual Lamborghini and other chichi.

 vr konzert

-During my visit, the concert “Enter the simulation” of the band Muse is already in full swing and so I just jump in the middle.
-But here, too, I am rather mediocrely impressed.
-Although the whole thing seems to be recorded stereoscopically and I can jump to several locations this time, the sound is again only pure stereo – no matter which perspective I take, the sound does not change.
+Although the whole thing seems to be recorded stereoscopically and I can jump to several locations this time from front row, the sound is again only pure stereo – no matter which perspective I take, the sound does not change.

+vr konzert